Concert Kol Ha'Olam Kulo

 The Adi Choir

-About Adi choir and their concert in Novi Sad you can read here.
+About Adi choir and their concert in Novi Sad, can be read here.